CTCMS-UQ/dofulator/doc/installation.md

 #### Mac Users

-On Mac OS, the Accelerate library is currently NOT supported.
+On Mac OS, the Accelerate library is supported, and should be chosen by default if `DOF_USE_SCIPY_OPENBLAS32=OFF`.
-Instead, if you'd rather not use scipy-openblas32, other BLAS implementations (e.g. regular OpenBLAS) can be installed via Homebrew.
+If instead you'd rather use another BLAS implementation (e.g. regular OpenBLAS), this can be installed via Homebrew.
 Since Mac doesn't add those packages to the system path by default, the following flags (or similar) will likely be needed to properly locate the
 installation:
 ```
 cmake .. -DBLA_VENDOR=OpenBLAS -DCMAKE_PREFIX_PATH=/opt/homebrew/Cellar/openblas/<VERSION_NUMBER>/ -DCMAKE_C_FLAGS='-I/opt/homebrew/Cellar/openblas/<VERSION_NUMBER>/include'
 ```
-Make sure to set the correct version number for the version you have installed.
+Make sure to set the correct `<VERSION_NUMBER>` for the version you have installed.

 #### Windows Users